meysubb/meysubb.github.io/_posts/2017-3-26-getting_betteR.md

 Well, now that I (formally) knew that R was a vector based language this piece of code was going to become much easier to accomplish.
 (Note, the sapply loop is the old method (not-vectorized) fashion of appending text.)
 Instead of searching and appending "team\_" to each stat via a loop, the paste0 function takes care of it.
 For further details on vectorization, take a look [here](http://www.noamross.net/blog/2014/4/16/vectorization-in-r--why.html)

 Alright, lets move forth to the TIDYVERSE!
-Yep, the more and more I browse stack overflow answers either focus on tidyverse or data.table solutions.
+Yep, the more and more I browse stack overflow, answers are provided with a focus on using tidyverse or data.table solutions.

 Tidyverse
 ---------